Uptime Catalyst Facility

 - Performance-driven model: Grant disbursements are conditional on verified performance against the Uptime Framework metrics - this is not traditional grant funding

-- Contact Uptime Global first: Organizations interested in this funding model should approach Uptime Global (uptimewater.org) rather than the UCF directly
+- Contact Uptime Global first: Organisations interested in this funding model should approach Uptime Global (uptimewater.org) rather than the UCF directly

-- Efficient operation: With £2.6M annual expenditure and no employees, UCF operates as a funding conduit rather than a program-managing foundation
+- Efficient operation: With no employees and minimal administrative overhead, UCF operates as a funding conduit rather than a programme-managing foundation

 - Innovative but niche: While UCF represents an innovative approach to development funding, it serves a very specific niche and is not relevant to most grant seekers